bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/Answers.md

 1. Q.What is the difference between an adaptive website and a fully responsive website?

-A. An adaptive website creates multiple versions of the page to fit a users device, whereas a fully responsive website adapts to different screen sizez with the use of media queries.
+A. An adaptive website creates multiple versions of the page to fit a users device, whereas a fully responsive website adapts to different screen sizes with the use of media queries.

 2. Q. Describe what it means to be mobile first vs desktop first.